Authored by: Arushi Singh, NLIU, Bhopal

 Tomorrow, even if these long years are condensed into just another phase in life, I know I spent the best days of my life right here.

 Are you a final year student in a law school in India?
-Send us your 1825 write-ups [email protected]
+Send us your 1825 write-ups at [email protected]